Sangdol/bluecheese/resources/md/kr/blog/fixed-404.md

 +++

 ### Page not found

-Sorry if you couldn't find what you want.
-Take a look at my cat instead.
+Sorry if you couldn't find what you wanted.
+Please take a look at my cat instead.

-If you think there's something wrong with this site, please report to hammerha@gmail.com.
+If you think there's something wrong with this site, please report it to hammerha@gmail.com.

 ![My cat](/img/yang.jpg)